ev2900/BM25_Search_Example/README.md

 ## What is BM25

 BM25 is a formula used by search engines to figure out which documents are most relevant to a search query.
-BM25 looks at things like how often the words in the query appear in a document and how common those words are across all documents.
+BM25 looks at things like how often the words in the query appear in a document and how common those words are across all documents

 ## Example in Python

 ### Install rank_bm25 library

-The [rank_bm25](https://github.com/dorianbrown/rank_bm25) Python library makes is easy to implement BM25 algorithms in Python.
+The [rank_bm25](https://github.com/dorianbrown/rank_bm25) Python library makes is easy to implement BM25 algorithms in Python

 ```pip install rank_bm25``` or in a Juypter notebook run ```!pip install rank_bm25```